sekolade/OFDM-Signal-Detection-Power-of-DNN/README.txt

 # OFDM Channel Estimation & Signal Detection Power of DNN
-Complete MATLAB implementation of 'Power of Deep Learning for Channel Estimation and Signal Detection in OFDM Systems'
+MATLAB implementation of 'Power of Deep Learning for Channel Estimation and Signal Detection in OFDM Systems'

 All existing implementations I found were **incomplete** or **incorrect** with respect to the original paper.
 This repo fixes those issues and adds all missing features building on https://github.com/dianixn/Signal_detection_OFDMPowerofDNN.